Uniswap/docs/docs/contracts/the-compact/overview.md

 # The Compact

-The Compact is an ownerless ERC6909 contract that facilitates the voluntary formation and mediation of reusable **resource locks**.
+[The Compact 🤝](https://github.com/Uniswap/the-compact) is an ownerless ERC6909 contract that facilitates the voluntary formation and mediation of reusable **resource locks**.
 It enables tokens to be credibly committed to be spent in exchange for performing actions across arbitrary, asynchronous environments, and claimed once the specified conditions have been met.

 ## Key Components